DaDevGuy/MoveCommand/README.md

 # MoveCommand
-Execute Command As Player When Player Moves.
+* Execute Command As Player When Player Moves.
+* Command Can Be Changed In Config.
+* Block Id Can Be Changed In Config.